 DETONATION: Why and how it happens.

 Temperatures rise in a combustion area from the heat that is generated by the simple compression of the air /fuel mixture.
 Pre-mature detonation of a fuel, before the combustion process is complete, is due to the fuel having reached it's flash point from that heat.
-(This is why over heated engines are known to diesel for a bit after being shut off) Detonation can destroy pistons, piston rings, rod bearings, and crack piston wrist pins.
-The damage to engine components is caused from the fuels maximum thermal energy being released while the piston is still in the compression stroke of the combustion process.
+(This is why over heated engines are known to diesel for a bit after being shut off).
+Detonation can destroy pistons, piston rings, rod bearings, and crack piston wrist pins.
+The damage to engine components is caused from the fuels maximum thermal energy being released while the piston is moving upward into the compression stroke of the combustion process.
 It's like hitting the head of the piston with a sledge hammer while the piston is coming up.

 City driving conditions are difficult to mimic during a tune session due to the higher engine compartment temperatures which cause heat soak.
 Tuning the engine at a minimum of 190F is recommended.